Know Your Rights to Sick Leave

 Check back soon

-Some of the laws concerning sick leave protection for workers are set to expire at the end of 2020.
+Proposed legislation at the state and federal level may expand employee’s rights to sick leave.
 The County will continue to update this page as laws change or are extended.